DracoLi/Appileo-Scraper/README.md

 2) The data API (./API.txt)

 Please see documentation at files mentioned above for more details.

-Models:
-In addition, you will find documentation about the models in ./app/models/README.txt

 MongoDB:
 In order to configure the database see: